nunit/nunit.analyzers/documentation/NUnit1001.md

 ### Problem

-In the test case above, `"1"` in the test case indicates that `numberValue` should be a string.
-However, it's set as an `int`.
+In the test case above, `1` in the test case indicates that `numberValue` should be an int.
+However, it's sent in as an `bool`.

 ### Fix